 Kum Ja Lee

 Kum Ja Lee will use funds to support a fiber art installation at the Lane Community College campus gallery.
 Her installation will create rhythmic and meditative environments by filling a space with polychrome threads connected to the walls and ceiling.
+Learn about her finished work here, here, and here.
 Pictured: Deep Time (2020)

 Katsuyuki Shibata will use awarded funds to assemble a photography exhibit of landscape images from Oregon, the Northwest, and beyond.
 Shibata shared, “this grant will ultimately allow me to produce large prints that represent the fullest potential of my artistic quality without compromise.”
 The photographs will be featured at an exhibit at the Midtown Arts Center this year.
 Pictured: New Years Day, Three Fingered Jack, cropped (2022)